Travis Jankowski Player Props: Rangers vs. Royals

 - The pitching staff for the Royals had a collective 7.6 K/9 last season, which ranked 25th in MLB.

-- The Royals had the 27th-ranked team ERA among all MLB pitching staffs (4.72).
+- The Royals' 4.72 team ERA ranked 27th among all MLB pitching staffs.

-- The Royals allowed 173 total home runs last season (1.1 per game) to rank 17th in baseball.
+- Royals pitchers combined to give up 173 total home runs at a clip of 1.1 per game (17th in the league).

-- Greinke (0-2) gets the starting nod for the Royals, his third of the season.
+- The Royals will send Lyles (0-2) out to make his third start of the season.

-- In his last appearance on Wednesday, the righty tossed six innings against the Toronto Blue Jays, giving up one earned run while surrendering seven hits.
+- His most recent appearance came on Thursday against the Toronto Blue Jays, when the righty went 5 2/3 innings, surrendering five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.